-The legend of Talos, the Ancient Greek robot, can be given an impressive distinction: it birthed the first humanoid robot in history.
-The myth of the bronze giant and protector of Minoan Crete has continued relevance today.
+The legend of Talos, the ancient Greek robot, can be given an impressive distinction: it birthed the first humanoid robot in history.
+The myth of the bronze giant and protector of Minoan Crete is relevant even to this day.

 Ancient Greek robot

 In a modern world obsessed with technology, it might be surprising to know the first humanoid robot was to be found in ancient Greece.
 He was not born but was made—either by Zeus himself, the craftsman Daidalos, or Hephaestus, the god of fire and iron, on the order of Zeus, according to ancient legend.

 In a coin found in the Minoan palace of Phaistos, Talos is portrayed in the nude, like most gods and warriors, and as a young man with wings.
 Myth has it that the wings were to give him the speed to circle the whole of Crete three times a day.